|

 Neal’s Yard at Seven Dials

 Saving the best street for last with Neal’s Yard.
-Part of Seven Dials (a round junction breaking into nearly 90 shops) it’s a Covent Garden favorite.
-You can take in a day of lazy window shopping, up your skincare routine at Neal’s Home Remedies, or grab a bite at Wild Food Cafe.
+Part of Seven Dials (a round junction breaking into nearly 90 shops) it’s a Covent Garden favourite.

 Bonus

-Although the streets themselves don’t have too much to see, the Royal Opera House on Bow St. and the dancing ballerina on Broad Ct. are both very worthy pitstops.
+Although the streets themselves don’t have too much to see, the Royal Ballet & Opera House on Bow St. and the dancing ballerina on Broad Ct. (right across from the Opera House) are both very worthy pitstops.